Advent of VoIP in the SMB Market will be a Game Changer: VirtualPBX COO

-The popularity and dependency on VoIP (Voice Over IP services) has been increasing over time as VoIP technologies mature and many companies no longer consider them a risk to deploy.
+The popularity and dependency on hosted communications has risen ever since the advent of VoIP (Voice Over IP services), and even more so as VoIP technologies mature and many companies no longer consider them a risk to deploy.
 In fact, when considering an update or replacement of their traditional PSTN system, many businesses are highly likely to replace them with VoIP-based phone systems.
 The migration to VoIP over the past few years has just been rampant.
 Fueled by negligible long distance fees and flexible, cost effective alternatives, VoIP telephony has experienced a massive surge among small and medium sized businesses.

 According to an AMI-Partners report, more than 30 percent of small businesses (1 – 99 employees) and 50 percent of medium sized businesses (100-999 employees) expect VoIP to become a critical part of their operations.
 In addition, a new forecast from In-Stat research shows that between now and 2015, the amount of small offices (1 to 4 employees) using broadband IP telephony services will increase by 83 percent.

 To create a clearer picture of the VoIP market and where it is headed, TMC (News – Alert) CEO Rich Tehrani recently caught up with Greg Brashier, chief operating officer at Virtual PBX, a provider of cloud-based business phone systems.